Andrew-Jones657/andrew-jones657.github.io/README.md

 <h3> My hobbies </h3>

 <p> Outside of work, I enjoy camping, cycling, disc golf, hiking, kayaking, photography, reading, spending time with my friends and family, traveling, and walking.
-Much of my love for the outdoors stems from my time in Boy Scouts of America (Troop 1079), where I spent a lot of time out in the sun at summer camp, learned some neat life and outdoor skills, and managed to obtain the rank of Eagle Scout   </p> <br>
+Much of my love for the outdoors stems from my time in Boy Scouts of America (Troop 1079), where I spent a lot of time out in the sun at summer camp, learned some neat life and outdoor skills, and managed to obtain the rank of Eagle Scout: my <a href="https://i.imgur.com/NL4xMji.jpeg"> eagle scout project </a> was painting the historic Mentz Hotel in Park City, KY.   </p> <br>

 <h3> My Contact Information </h3>